SuhrudhSarathy/SuhrudhSarathy.github.io/_pages/software.md

 These are some of the projects that I have been a part of.
 All my projects can be found [here](https://github.com/SuhrudhSarathy)

+# Xiron

+This [package](https://github.com/SuhrudhSarathy/xiron) is aimed to a be a simple 2D simulator written entirely in Rust.
+Work is in progress.
+Any contributions are welcome.

 # Drone Navigation

 I developed a ROS navigation stack for an Autonomous drone using RotorS Simulator.
 Major focus of this project was on implementing RRT (Rapidly exploring Random Trees) in a 3D unmapped environment.
 To percieve the environment, I used Point Cloud data from the Depth Camera and processed it using Point Cloud Library.